ScottStevenWhite/swan-health/README.md

   - Micronutrient targets
 - Can layer with others (e.g., “marathon prep + low sodium requirement”).

-The state system is designed so adding new states is additive, not a schema rewrite.
+Important: the state system is **additive**.
+Adding new states is a matter of defining new types and metadata, not rewriting schemas.

 **Feeds:**